erlerobot/erle_gitbook_python/first_steps/math_operators.md

 ##### Be careful!

 - When you divide or multiply a integer by a float variable the result becomes float as well.

+- When you divide an integer by another integer, the result is always an integer (rounded down, if needed).

+- When you divide a float by an integer, the result is always a float.

+- To divide two integers and end up with a float, you must first use float() to convert one of the integers to a float.

 - When more than one operator appears in an expression, the order of evaluation